 For more cats and for far fewer of us,

 So doors to earthly bliss

-All his people thought that Rufus by banging the shit out of Edna banged the shit out of America, a symbolic victory for them.
+All his people thought that Rufus by banging the shit out of Edna banged the shit out of America, even a score, strike a blow for the downtrodden, the humiliation of being dirt poor in the richest city on the planet.
 Where he came from this not only his badge of honor, but something to live up to, which he did, though not in the way everyone thought.
-His affair had started out as an act of subdued revenge, stealing love from a daytime vanilla white woman, alabaster-at-night owner of a complex challenge, caring for the disadvantaged, her Charity, but holding on to everything she had.
-When he still owned next to nothing, except for that limousine, of course...
-Their arrangement eventually blossoming beyond something involving only bodily fluids into a deep asymmetrical partnership, it all beginning with that invalid child he saw her carry into her house, one late morning ride, bringing Bernie to Wall Street, where trading had started, but not life.
-Those vague feelings of certain envy and resentment over the early months growing into reluctant admiration, especially after finding out the child wasn’t hers, paler than pale but of mixed blood, that she was taking it home for the first time.
-With him thereafter copying her flagrant display of goodness, starting to look with different eyes at the hungry, lost, B-ball playing kids on the abandoned lots of the 'hood’ where he parked his limo at night.
+And it’s true, his affair had started out as an act of subdued revenge, stealing love from a daytime vanilla white woman, alabaster-at-night owner of a complex challenge, caring for the disadvantaged, her Charity, yes, but holding on to everything she had.
+When he still owned next to nothing, except for that limousine...
+Their arrangement eventually blossoming though, beyond something involving only bodily fluids into a deep asymmetrical partnership, beginning with that invalid child he saw her carry into her house, one late morning ride, bringing Bernie to Wall Street, where trading had started, but not life.
+Those vague feelings of certain envy and resentment over the early months growing into reluctant admiration, especially after finding the child wasn’t hers, paler than pale but of mixed blood, entirely on her own taking it home for the first time.
+With him soon thereafter wanting to copy her flagrant display of goodness by starting to look with different eyes at the hungry, lost, B-ball playing kids on the abandoned lots of the 'hood’, where he parked his limo at night.
 Though it wasn't food these kids were lacking, but chance, opportunity, which he knew all along but ignored as a fact of life.
-Then the thought of redemption beginning to enter his mind, trying to hitch that wealthy, that horny little patron of his, signing him up for his cause this time.
+The time the thought of redemption began to enter his mind, trying to hitch that wealthy, that horny little patron of his, signing him up for his cause.

 - Bernie, you never ever came back home with me!